fwolfst/aoc/2021/README.md

 ## Puzzle Day III

 That was pretty horrible.
 Important lost knowledge to reactivate:
+  * Read whole puzzle before starting to implement anything
   * Hash with default Proc
   * Convert `to_i` early.
   * Use `Array#count` when counting in Arrays

 ### Part 2

+I wanted to use lambdas for filtering but that was too clever for this time of the day.
+What you would probably refactor first is to use the second filter as an inverse of the first and extract the consecutive filtering.
+With that, boil it down from 70 loc to 45 loc (including the boiling plate).

+# The Takeaways/Learned-Agains

+Should look at these again before next years puzzling.

+* <3 `ARGF` <3
+* `Array#count`
+* `Array#filter!` (just alias for `#select!`)
+* Binary Int as String -> Integer: `String#to_i 2`